top of page

 Description - (What If: 15 Turns) Schofield spends most of the morning pulling his entire force back to Spring Hill.
 Hood quickly follows and by early-afternoon of November 29, he orders and all out assault against what he hopes is a very disorganized army in retreat.
 This scenario also supposes that Wilson's cavalry properly protected Schofield's left flank as he fell back.

 Analysis - This is basically the Battle of Franklin except at Spring Hill.
 A massed Confederate assault against an entrenched enemy position on good ground.
 So, why do I include it here?
 It's still better than the actual Franklin!
-The possible addition of Forrest on the enemy flank at least gives you hope that you might be able to outmaneuver your enemy from their stronghold.
-Nonetheless, this one is not easy against a skilled opponent.
-But the Confederates can most definitely win here.
-The Union army has far fewer units.
-Once they start to break, you can run them right over.

 11.png